vhive-serverless/vHive/README.md

 vHive has added support for the state-of-the-art extension [eStargz](https://github.com/containerd/stargz-snapshotter) to container layers and lazy pull support for container images.

-vHive has added support for [`OpenYurt`](https://openyurt.io/), an open platform that extends upstream Kubernetes to the edge.
-It will assist in node management for cloud and edge nodes and can be deployed with [`openyurt-deployer`](scripts/openyurt-deployer/README.md).
+vHive supports running Knative on top of [`OpenYurt`](https://openyurt.io/), an open platform that extends upstream Kubernetes to run on edge node pools.
+More details on how to the `Knative-atop-OpenYurt` mode are described [here](scripts/openyurt-deployer/README.md).

 ## vHive architecture